 - EAS 3050 Climate Dynamics

 Concentration courses build depth and provide the student with specific expertise in some facet of earth system science.
 Four concentrations are defined for the major: Atmospheric Sciences, Environmental Geosciences, Geological Sciences, and Ocean Sciences.
-Students also have the option of designing their own concentration tailored to their interests in consultation with their advisor and upon approval of the SES Curriculum Committee.
+Students also have the option of designing their own concentration tailored to their interests in consultation with their advisor and upon approval of the EAS Curriculum Committee.
 Four concentration-appropriate courses at the 3000-level or above are required.
 It is expected that concentration courses be at least 3 (structured) credits; however, alternate courses can count towards the concentration course requirement with agreement of the student's academic advisor and approval of the Director of Undergraduate Studies.
-See the SES Handbook for more details on appropriate courses.

 Exposure to the basic observations of earth science in the field is necessary to fully understand the chosen area of concentration in the major.
 A minimum of 3 credits of appropriate coursework is required, although more experience with field work is encouraged.
 Possibilities include the following: